State report reviews broker contracts, health insurance, lunch policy at Buena Regional

-The Office of the State Comptroller issued a report Wednesday reviewing the awarding of insurance broker contracts and the administration of health insurance and lunch programs at the Buena Regional School District.
+The Office of the State Comptroller issued a report Wednesday reviewing the awarding of insurance broker contracts and the administration of health insurance and lunch programs in the Buena Regional School District.

-Acting state Comptroller Kevin Walsh admonished Buena Regional on the latter point in a news release his office issued Wednesday.
+Acting Comptroller Kevin Walsh admonished Buena Regional on the latter point in a news release issued Wednesday.

 “Local governments need to be transparent so taxpayers can see how their taxes are being spent,” Walsh said.